web-dave/ngx-snake/backend/README.md

 In this project Prisma is used to connect to the database: https://www.prisma.io/

-You can find a docker-compose-db.yml in the folder "docker" to run a mariaDb locally for development.
+You can find a docker-compose-db.yml in the folder "docker" to run a mariaDb locally for development and test.

-## Test connection
+## Testing availability
 The backend can be checked to see if it is running and responding via the following endpoint: http(s)://<domain>/api/v1/system/ping